-Liquid lens objectives have become popular in the last years thank to their small dimensions (apertures goes from 3 mm to 10 mm), low power consumption (less than 0.1 mW) and fast response time (about 15 ms) .
-These characteristics make the liquid lens objectives suitable for iuautofocusing systems, which require high velocity, good accuracy and good stability.
+Liquid lens objectives have become popular in the last years thanks to their small dimensions (apertures goes from 3 mm to 10 mm), low power consumption (less than 0.1 mW) and fast response time (about 15 ms) .
+These characteristics make the liquid lens objectives suitable for autofocusing systems, which require high velocity, good accuracy and good stability.
 The high-speed control of liquid lens objectives requires smart algorithms for the autofocusing procedure, especially in macro regions.

 We developed a new system for biomedical macro applications.
 It uses a liquid lens objective, which implements a voltage control of the focal length, and an autofocus algorithm.
 The algorithm finds the best focus position using a two-stage search: a coarse searching and a fine searching.
 This approach combines high accuracy and high speed of convergence.